It’s no secret that social media marketing is one the most prevalent forms of advertising, so if you’re using Facebook ads, this article is for you.

 4. Creating New Facebook Ads Vs. Managing Successful Ads

 If you’ve run an ad that brought in leads, it’s time to nurture it, not create new ones.
 Since Facebook needs at least fifty conversions per ad set per week to perform, it’s best to scale back on the number of your ads.
 Put more money into the ones that performed well, and they will continue to perform well.
 You don’t want to squander your budget on new ads that won’t be as effective.
 You can always go back and adjust old ads before they die since remarketing is efficient and effective.

 5. Using Facebook Ads to Sell too Quickly

-Provide something of value as an intermediary step for lead generation.
-It could be the start of a meaningful conversation in which to build a nurturing relationship.
-When people are then ready to buy, they’re more likely to choose your company.
+Provide something of value as an intermediary step for traffic generation.
+It could be the start of a meaningful conversation to build a nurturing relationship.
+When people are ready to buy, they’re more likely to choose your company.

 6. Selecting the Wrong Objective for Facebook Campaigns

 With creating a new ad campaign, the first step you must do is choose the campaign objective.
 We select the objective that best matches our goal from Facebook’s three categories: awareness, consideration, and conversion.

 Awareness is the lead generation stage.
 It’s when you first expose someone to your business, service, or product.
 You will want to run campaigns that target awareness when you are working towards growing your audience.